brooth/jeta-site/mysite/home/markdown/observer.md

             .registerObserver(observable);
     }

+Please, read [this article](/guide/meta-helper) if you have questions about `MetaHelper`.

-You should also become acquainted with [event-bus feature](/guide/event-bus) in addition to this guide.
+You should also become acquainted with [event-bus features](/guide/event-bus) in addition to this guide.